AndrewBulata/Aragonese-Pluralisation/README.md

 **Foreign Plurals**

-These often retain the plural forms from their languages of origin:
+These often retain the plural forms from their languages of origin (in this case Latin and Greek):
 1. **Cactus** → **Cacti**
 2. **Focus** → **Foci**
 3. **Thesis** → **Theses**
 4. **Crisis** → **Crises**
 5. **Phenomenon** → **Phenomena**

 Lastly, the current program cannot handle Italian or Romanian either because these languages rely on *vowel mutation* or *suffixation with consonant change* to form plurals, in addition to unpredictable internal changes in Romanian.

+For example,

 #### Italian